 If you’re like a lot of beginners looking to get your feet wet in the sport of paddle boarding, you’re probably wanting to get into it as cheaply as possible.
 That way if you don’t like it or if turns into just a passing fad, you won’t have shelled out a bunch of money for a piece of equipment you no longer use.

 Where can you go to get the best cheap stand up paddle boards though?
 There is no shortage of outdoor gear stores you can shop from, but they are often not the most affordable.
-It might not be the answer you want to hear, but Amazon is going to be your best bet to find a traditional, solid-construction, non-iSUP paddle board cheap.

 Want to just skim the article?
 Click below to paddle straight to the good stuff or continue reading for the whole review.

 Table of contents

 I want to be clear up front that for this article I’m only reviewing traditional style, rigid paddle boards.